redhat-openstack/website/source/install/upgrading-rdo.html.md

 In this scenario, you upgrade one service at a time.
-You perform rolling upgrades of your compute hosts, taking advantage of the fact that `nova-compute` from Liberty can communicate with a Mitaka control plane.
+You perform rolling upgrades of your compute hosts, taking advantage of the fact that `nova-compute` from Mitaka can communicate with a Newton control plane.

 This is our recommended upgrade procedure for most environments.